Nazulka/WD-Buzzwords/README.md

 ##### Features available to registered users and admin
 CRUD Functionality
 ###### Add Term
-* The form allows users to add new entries and their description.
+* The form allows users to add new entries (Create functionality) and their description.
 It features a check-before-adding chart to help users to decide whether to add their word to the dictionary.
 * If users try to add a term that already exists in the dictionary, they get a flash notification.
 Unique entries are added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.
 ###### Account Page
-* The Account page displays the entries made by the user.
+* The Account page displays the entries made by the user (Read functionality).
-* Materialize buttons are placed below each entry, providing an option to edit or delete the term.
+* Materialize buttons are placed below each entry, providing an option to edit (Update functionality) or delete the term (Delete functionality).
 If delete button is clicked, users see a pop-up delete confirmation modal to eliminate accidental removal of entries.
 * Admin user has the highest level of access to the website and an authorisation to delete entries made by other users, if they are deemed  irrelevant or inapropriate.

 ###### Log Out